StephHjar/me1-planet-tracker/README.md

 - Scroll down to the *Manual deploy* section, and click *Deploy Branch*.
 - If you like, click *Enable Automatic Deploys* in the *Automatic deploys* section to have Heroku rebuild your app every time you push a new change to GitHub.

+Once the project is deployed, you will need to add the project's URL to your `ALLOWED_HOSTS` in `settings.py`, using the following code:
+- `ALLOWED_HOSTS = ['<project_url>']`
+In my case this looks like this:
+- `ALLOWED_HOSTS = ['me1-planet-tracker.herokuapp.com', 'localhost']`

-The frontend terminal should now be connected and deployed to Heroku.
+Push this update to GitHub, and the project should now be deployed and live on Heroku.

 ## Credits